Randomized spectral co-clustering for large-scale directed networks

+We compare the clustering performance of the proposed methods RP-SCC (RP-SsCC) and RS-SCC (RS-SsCC) with SCC and two iterative-algorithm-based spectral co-clustering algorithms, denoted as \textsf{svds} and \textsf{irlba}.
+Specifically, \textsf{svds} and \textsf{irlba} use respectively the implicitly restarted Lanczos algorithm \citep{calvetti1994implicitly} (\textsf{svds} in R package \textsf{RSpectra} \citep{rspectra}) and the augmented implicitly restarted Lanczos bidiagonalization algorithm \citep{baglama2005augmented} (\textsf{irlba} in R package \textsf{irlba} \citep{irlba}) to compute the SVD in SCC.
+To fix ideas, we call the four methods including RP-SCC, RS-SCC, \textsf{svds} and \textsf{irlba} the approximated methods for SCC (SsCC) in what follows.
+For RP-SCC (RP-SsCC), the oversampling parameter is 10, the power parameter is 2, and the test matrices are generated with i.i.d. standard Gaussian entries.
+For RS-SCC (RS-SsCC), the sampling rate is 0.2.
+We use the R package \textsf{{irlba}} to compute the singular vector iteratively after the sampling step.
+For \textsf{{svds}} and \textsf{irlba}, the tolerance parameter is set to be $10^{-5}$.

+We consider two directed networks, one is the statisticians citation network \citep{ji2016coauthorship} and the other is the European email network \citep{yin2017local}.

-We compare the clustering results of the projection-based SC and the sampling-based SC with that of the original SC on a statisticians citation network \citep{ji2016coauthorship}.
-This network describes the citation relationships between statisticians who published at least one paper in the four of the top statistical journals from 2003 to the first half of 2012.
+\paragraph{Statisticians citation network} This network describes the citation relationships between statisticians who published at least one paper in four top journals of statistics from 2003 to the first half of 2012.
 If author $i$ cited at least one paper written by author $j$, then there is a directed edge from node $i$ to node $j$.
 The largest component of this network results in 2,654 nodes and 21,568 edges.